Alitester-cloud/ALI-AKHUNDOV/README.md

 ## 💻 Projects & Practice

 ### 🛒 1.
 [Demo Webshop Testing Project](*)
-* **Project Description:** A comprehensive testing project for a demo web store.
+* **Project Description:** A comprehensive testing project for a demo web store(*https://intern.demoshopping.ru/*).
 The goal was to apply various testing techniques and document the entire process across both frontend and backend layers.
 * **What I did:**
   * 🔍 **Manual & Functional Testing:**
     * Analyzed and decomposed requirements.